JianxuHan/MOMEP/README.md

 # MOMEP
-The data and code in this repository is for supporting
+The data and code in this repository is for supporting our paper: "Robust adaption pathways for nutrient pollution management in watersheds"